Meet Our Staff

 When Barbara Mayor applied for a job at Creative Beginnings in 2008, she made it clear that the infant room was her first love.
 Formerly, director of the St. Mary’s County Parks and Recreation Infant Program, she wanted to continue doing what she has always loved best – loving and caring for infants.
 She likes to watch her babies grow and likes making a difference in their lives.
 Her upbeat personality, smiling face and gentle manner give our babies a warm and nurturing environment.
 Barbara’s four children and growing number of grandchildren fill her after-work hours.

 Carrie Paul began working at Creative Beginnings in 2001 as a high school student.
-Over the years, as she attended college then became a mother, she continued teaching both full and part time.
-Almost finished with her degree in Human Development, she continued teaching part time, then joined us as a full time teacher.
-Carrie has a high energy level combined with a relaxed and calm personality as she as she engages your children in learning and fun.
+Over the years, as she finished her degree in Human Development, she continued teaching part time, then joined us as a full time teacher.
+Carrie has a high energy level combined with a relaxed and calm personality, as she as she engages your children in learning and fun.
 In her spare time, she and her partner, John, spend time with their five children.

 We were delighted to welcome Brandi Johnson to our staff in 2018.
 Moving to St. Mary’s county motivated Brandi to apply to Creative Beginnings after having taught in her home county of Calvert for five years.
 Her former employer said the Brandi was a loyal and hard worker as well as a fabulous teacher, and we all agree.
 A wife and mother of four, Brandi is a vivacious young woman who loves spending time with her family.
 Going to the beach, family picnics and cookouts are her favorite spare time activities.
 Her enthusiasm for teaching, as well as her knowledge of early childhood education, make her a welcome addition to our staff.